donNewtonAlpha/voltha/k8s/foundry-node/README.md

 Setup a basic k8s single instance, good for anything needing a k8s environment.
 Not specific to voltha.
 Basically just a single kubeadm based setup.
 https://github.com/donNewtonAlpha/voltha/blob/master/k8s/foundry-node/basic-k8s-setup.md

 Setup a 3 server k8s cluster using kubespray.
 Capable of being installed offline if images/artifacts are gathered.
-The old way is no longer needed (and was too complicated)
+The old way is no longer needed (and was too complicated).
+Simple online kubespray way.
 https://github.com/etowah/seba-control-repo/blob/master/simple-kubespray-setup.txt

-Also worth looking at the whole setup
+The specifics for an offline setup.
+Much more detail on ansible capabilities here:
 https://github.com/etowah/seba-control-repo/blob/master/README.md